telenornms/skogul/README.rst

 About
 -----

-Skogul is written to solve a myriad of issues that typically arise when dealing with metric data and complex systems.
+Skogul collects, mutates and transmits metric data.
+It was written to support an extensive eco system of data collectors and storage engines in constant motion.
+With Skogul, the goal is to disconnect how data is collected from how it is stored: If you decide to change storage engine, you should not have to even touch your collector.
+Or vice versa.

 It can be used for very simple setups, and expanded to large, multi-datacenter infrastructures with a mixture of new and old systems attached to it.

 To accomplish this, you set up chains that define how data is received, how it is treated, where it goes and what happens if something goes wrong.